test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-01.robot.rst

 **Outcome**

-Where necessary the RobotFramework AIO automatically converts the data types to enable arithmetic computations and catenations.
+Where necessary the Robot Framework automatically converts the data types to enable arithmetic computations and catenations.

 Test case 01_03
 ---------------